oracle/accelerated-data-science/ads/feature_store/docs/source/ui.rst

 Feature Store
 =============
-The "Feature Store" is the top-level entity within a feature store service, and it serves as the central hub and repository for managing, organizing, and serving features in a data-driven organization.
+The "Feature Store" is the top-level entity within a feature store service.

 Feature Group